KGrid Shelf API

 The minimal representation of KO contains basic metadata about the KO itself as a linked data representation.
 See the KOCP for required and recommended metadata expected for a KO (although different CDO stores may add additional elements).
 All KO resource representations include:

-• an @id element containing a relative URI resolvable against the current base URL for the Shelf
+element containing a relative URI resolvable against the current base URL for the Shelf - A

 Finally, some Knowledge Grid components which expose the "Shelf API" may add additional link relations, for example a self link, a link to a demo of the object, an array if links to the request API for this object's endpoints/services etc.